davidpallmann/sql-database-binding-azurefunc-v1/README.md

 ## Running the Included Book Sample

 1. If you want to run the included sample, you will need to first do the following:

-a.
-Create an Azure SQL Database named Books.
+   * Create an Azure SQL Database named Books.

-b.
-In SSMS, connect to the database and run the included script, CreateBookDatabase.sql.
+   * In SSMS, connect to the database and run the included script, CreateBookDatabase.sql.
 This will add a table named Book along with some data records.

-c.
-In the FunctionApp project in Visual Studio, edit the local.settings.json file and set the ConnectionString value to a connection string for your Books database.
+   * In the FunctionApp project in Visual Studio, edit the local.settings.json file and set the ConnectionString value to a connection string for your Books database.

-3. Swith to DEbug configuration.
+3. Swith to Debug configuration.

-4. Make sure FunctionApp is the start-up project (if insure, right-click FunctionApp in Solution Explorer and select Set as Startup Project).
+4. Make sure **FunctionApp** is the start-up project (if unsure, right-click FunctionApp in Solution Explorer and select Set as Startup Project).

 5. Press F5 to run.